 2. Remind them when your free trial is expiring

-If your software has a mobile app, I also recommend to set push notifications like “We miss you!
-You still have 3 days left” or “your trial expires in one week!” and event notifications such as “You have new activity today” and so on.
+If your software has a mobile app, I also recommend setting push notifications like “We miss you!
+You still have 3 days left” or “Your trial expires in one week!” and event notifications such as “You have new activity today” and so on.
 Look at the example below.

 image source: 9to5Mac

-3. Provide an early discount offer if they buy before your trial expires
+3. Provide an early discount offer if they buy before your free trial expires

 They can receive an email that says something like this,